 Everything She Ever Wanted

-Unlike most of the subjects of Rule’s books, Pat Allanson has never been convicted of, or even charged with, murder.
-Rather, the true crime account dives into the mysterious life of social climbing Allanson—who fed poison to her husband’s grandparents and is thought to be responsible for the death of his parents, too.
+Unlike most of the subjects of Rule’s books, Pat Allanson has never been convicted of, or even charged with murder.
+Rather, this true crime account dives into the mysterious life of a socialite who fed poison to her husband’s grandparents and is thought to be responsible for the death of his parents, too.
 Although not a prolific killer like some of the other villains on this list, Pat is a ruthless person who will not hesitate to manipulate or even harm others to get what she wants.
 Rule explores Pat’s psyche and the mysterious deaths that befell her loved ones in this fascinating account.

 Related: 7 True Crime Books for Ann Rule Fans